If you’ve come to this page it’s probably because you want to make a bit of money on your beauty blog.

 Depending on whether you’re proactive or not this can be considered a simple or difficult option.
 There’s no need to aim at the big brands if your audience is only small.
 Start small by looking for local businesses or websites that need a little help but can’t afford a big advertising budget.
 You can do this with a simple search on Google for what you write about, for example sites that sell makeup.
 Create a media kit with all your essential statistics on like Twitter followers, Facebook likes, Pinterest etc and send this out with your introductory email.
 Set your rates according to the size of your audience, and who you’re targeting.
 Get tips on how to create a media kit here

-I only discovered this site this year but I’m glad I did.
 The site is very new to the UK so there aren’t as many opportunities available for UK bloggers as there are for Americans but it’s worth signing up to.
 Payments for reviews are very generous and all you need to do is take a lot of pictures and write a concise and informative review.
-Registrations were on hold for a while due to popularity but it’s worth bookmarking for future reference.
 Join here

-You’ve probably all heard of affiliate links but wondered what on earth are they!
-Essentially affiliate links are products that are linked to a company that will earn you a income whenever they’re clicked on.
+You’ve probably all heard of affiliate links but wondered what on earth they are!
+Essentially affiliate links are monetised links to products that will earn you a income whenever they’re clicked on.
 If you can create a large network of affiliate links on your blog and you have a large audience you could potentially do very well as a affiliate.
 It does however take a lot of hard work and the money certainly won’t be instant.
+Shop Style Collective is one of my favourite sas they pay you for every click, regardless of whether the person buys the item.
+Other affiliate sites will not pay you until someone buys the product which can take a lot longer to earn revenue.

 Share a Sale